Aelto/tw3-random-encounters-reworked/docs/guides/addons.md

   }

   /**
-   * states can have undefined behaviors when two states have methods with the
+   * States can have undefined behaviors when two states have methods with the
    * same name.
 For this reason it is recommend to use a prefix on your function
    * names, using the state name is a good solution.
    */